We spend approximately ⅓ of our lives asleep — but what actually happens during sleep, and why is it needed for exercise recovery?

 Can taking sports supplements or other products help me sleep better?

 This is a tricky topic — there are sleep supplements, but it’s always recommended to improve your sleep hygiene before experimenting with supplements.
-If you do want to try sleep supplements, we’d always suggest consulting with a doctor beforehand.
+If you do want to try sleep supplements, we recommend consulting with a doctor beforehand.

 Does sleep help recover from exercise?